How To Insure Your Jewelry

 Sorting out your jewelry into categories will quickly show you what you have and what could be worth insuring.

 How you then go about valuing your items can vary depending on the type of jewelry that you are dealing with.
-The two most common types of valuations are for precious metals such as gold and precious stones such as diamonds.
+The two most common types of valuations are for precious metals, such as gold, and precious stones, such as diamonds.

 If you are dealing with gold jewelry, the value of this tends to be based on carat gold value.
 In other words, the more gold it contains the more valuable it will be.

-However, you may find, especially with older or rare gold jewelry, that their uniqueness or history can add significant value to them.
-The presence of precious stones such as diamonds can also increase value.
-With most types of gold however, you can get a good idea as to how much it is worth by looking at similar items for sale in jewelry shops or on the internet.
+With most types of gold, however, you can get a good idea as to how much it is worth by looking at similar items for sale in jewelry shops or on the internet.

-Taking your gold jewelry to a jeweller can also be a good way to get a valuation, as they will be able to take into account many different factors such as gemstones, carat and age when determining how much it is worth.
+Taking your gold jewelry to a jeweler can also be a good way to get a valuation, as they will be able to take into account many different factors such as gemstones, carat and age when determining how much it is worth.

-However, if you are dealing with an item that is very expensive or very old, your best bet for getting an accurate valuation is to pay for an independent jewelry appraiser and use the value that they give you to compare with the valuations you have received from other sources and from your insurance company.
+However, if you are dealing with an item that is very expensive, or very old, your best bet for getting an accurate valuation is to pay for an independent jewelry appraiser.

 Silver